Diversity Boosts AI-Generated Text Detection: Experiments

 \subsection{Ablation Studies}

 \textbf{\proj's Performance on Different Base Models. } To assess the adaptability of \proj across different language model backbones, we evaluate its performance, on Testbed 4 of the MAGE benchmark, when instantiated with various base LLMs used to compute token-level surprisal.
 As shown in Figure \ref{fig:ablation_models}, \proj consistently performs well across all models, achieving an AUROC of $0.88$ with \texttt{GPT2}, $0.91$ with \texttt{Llama-3.1-8B}, and $0.90$ with \texttt{Falcon-7B}.
 Notably, even the smallest model, \texttt{GPT2}, performs competitively, and human classification accuracy improves with larger models, suggesting that higher-capacity LMs better capture stylistic diversity.
 These results highlight \proj's robustness and efficiency across scales, making it suitable for resource-constrained settings.
-Appendix \ref{sec:base_ablation} further reports baseline performance across various base models.
+Appendix \ref{sec:base_ablation} further reports baseline and \proj performance across various base models.

 \textbf{Relevance of \proj's Features. } \proj's feature set (Equation \ref{eqn:1}) captures token-level surprisal patterns across multiple orders, including distributional moments, first-order shifts, and second-order dynamics.
 To assess the contribution of each group, we compute feature importances from a trained XGBoost model.
 On average, second-order features contribute the most ($39.4\%$), followed by distributional features ($34.2\%$) and first-order differences ($23.7\%$).
 The prominence of second-order features suggests that abrupt or unnatural shifts in predictability are strong indicators of machine-generated text.
 While traditional distributional statistics remain informative, they are insufficient on their own.
 These findings support \proj's central claim about second-order features: modeling the evolution of surprisal yields stronger detection capabilities than relying solely on static measures.
-Additionally, a detailed analysis of each feature's importance is provided in Appendix \ref{sec:feature_imp}.
+Additionally, Appendix \ref{sec:feature_imp} contains a detailed discussion about the contribution of each component in \proj, including both feature-importance estimates and statistical leave-one-out ablation results.